postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 To add an API to the Private API Network, it must be in the [API Builder](/docs/designing-and-developing-your-api/creating-an-api/) in a team or public workspace.
 You can't add an API to the Private API Network unless all team members have at least view access to the API.
 Learn more about team [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/).

 * **If your team uses the [optional approval process](#using-the-approval-process-workflow)**, users with an Editor role must [submit a request](#editor-requesting-to-add-an-api) to add an API to the Private API Network and an API Network Manager must [approve the request](#api-network-manager-reviewing-requests-to-add-apis).
 API Network Managers can add APIs directly to the Private API Network following the instructions here.
-* **If your team does not use the optional approval process**, any user with an Editor role for an API can add it to the Private API Network following the instructions here.
+* **If your team doesn't use the optional approval process**, any user with an Editor role for an API can add it to the Private API Network following the instructions here.

 To add an API to your team's Private API Network, [sign in](https://go.postman.co) and select **Private API Network** in the left navigation bar.
 The default view is your team's [Private API Network](https://go.postman.co/network/private).